Seizure / Epilepsy Medications and Alcohol

-You should not drink alcohol during benzodiazepine therapy.
+You should not drink alcohol if you are taking a benzodiazepine.
 Certain seizure medications such as clonazepam (Klonopin), lorazepam, and diazepam (Valium) are classified as benzodiazepines and can lead to serious central nervous system depressant interactions with alcohol.
 Your breathing or heart rate may be slowed.
 In addition, your memory may be affected.
 Benzodiazepines should also be used with extreme caution if you have history of alcohol or drug abuse.

 Table 1.
 Common Seizure Medications